vistadataproject/documents/README.md

 ## Assumptions

-* By virtue of VA's eHMP being rewritten almost entirely in Javascript and node.js, the VA has decided that node.js is legitimate for production projects.
+* By virtue of VA's *eHMP being rewritten almost entirely in Javascript and node.js*, the VA has decided that node.js is legitimate for production projects.
 The backdrop to this decision was the conspicuous failure of numerous mid-tier Java wrappers for VISTA, starting with [MyHealtheVet](http://www.openhealthnews.com/story/2014-07-27/vista-evolution-whats-wrong-picture) and all others since then.
-* By virtue of VA's very large recent contract for Node.js, the VA has decided that Node-enabled Javascript on MUMPs is productive and practical
+* By virtue of *VA's very large recent contract for Node.js*, the VA has decided that Node-enabled Javascript on MUMPs is productive and practical
-* By virtue of VA including Node.js as an formally approved component of the [OneVA Technical Reference Model](http://www.va.gov/TRM/ToolPage.asp?tid=6716), this endorses Node.js as essential to the VA enterprise architecture.
+* By virtue of VA including *Node.js in the [OneVA Technical Reference Model](http://www.va.gov/TRM/ToolPage.asp?tid=6716)*, this endorses Node.js as essential to the VA enterprise architecture.
 * By virtue of inclusion of the Node/Cache binding in all official commercial releases, [Intersystems](http://docs.intersystems.com/ens20141/csp/docbook/DocBook.UI.Page.cls?KEY=BXJS) views in-process node.js coding of Javascript on MUMPS as practical, maintainable, and critical for their commercial customers.
-* Javascript is the most popular coding language in the world, as measured by all objective metrics of number of projects, coders, new code, and companies developing in the language.
+* *Javascript is the most popular coding language in the world*, as measured by all objective metrics of number of projects, coders, new code, and companies developing in the language.
 * Node.js adoption continues to grow for mainstream production projects, including Netflix, New York Times, PayPal, LinkedIn, Walmart, Yahoo, and Uber.
 * Non-CPU bound, in process "fetch and insert" logic is ALWAYS faster than on-the-network equivalents.